musevlt/mpdaf/doc/pixtable.rst

 .. note::
    The self-calibration method is available in the DRS since version 2.4, with the ``autocalib="deepfield"`` parameter.
-This should be prefered as it is more efficient (no need to save the Pixtable to read it in MPDAF), includes a few bug fixes, and allows to use the DRS sky-subtraction after the autocalib.
+This should be preferred as it is more efficient (no need to save the Pixtable to read it in MPDAF), includes a few bug fixes, and allows one to use the DRS sky-subtraction after the autocalib.
 New DRS versions may also include more features.

    **The implementation in MPDAF has been removed in v3.2**.

-The self-calibration method works on a pixel table and allows to bring all slices to the same median value.
+The self-calibration method works on a pixel table and allows one to bring all slices to the same median value.
 This is useful to remove residual IFU and slice mean level variations.
 It was designed to work on sparse fields, where objects are small compared to the size of a slice.
 This is because it needs to